Azure/simdem/demo_scripts/containerAppsPython/README.md

 ```

 # Step 4 - Create Azure Container Apps Environment
+Individual container apps are deployed to a single Container Apps environment, which acts as a secure boundary around groups of container apps.
+Container Apps in the same environment are deployed in the same virtual network and write logs to the same Log Analytics workspace.
+This next command will create a Container App Environment in the Resource Group created in `Step 3`.

 ```
+echo $CONTAINERAPPS_ENVIRONMENT
 az containerapp env create --name $CONTAINERAPPS_ENVIRONMENT --resource-group $RESOURCE_GROUP --location $LOCATION
 ```

 # Step 5 - Create Container App with a Public Image
 By setting `--ingress` to external, you make the container app available to public requests.

 ```
 az containerapp create --name $CONTAINER_APP_NAME --resource-group $RESOURCE_GROUP --environment $CONTAINERAPPS_ENVIRONMENT --image "$CONTAINER_IMAGE" --target-port 80 --ingress 'external'
 ```